Curriculum Vitae

 Undergraduate Mentoring, Novitch Lab October 2021 – Present

-• Mentoring an undergraduate student as a COMPASS mentee with a goal of future employment as a technician
+• Mentored an undergraduate student as a COMPASS mentee with a goal of future employment as a technician, currently a technician in the Novitch Lab

-• Two undergraduate students currently employed as technicians post graduation
+• Three undergraduate students employed as technicians post graduation

 LEADERSHIP AND COMMUNITY OUTREACH